lukasmonk/lucaschess/Engines/Windows/mcbrain/Readme.md

 ### Compiling it yourself

-On Unix-like systems, it should be possible to compile Stockfish directly from the source code with the included Makefile.
+On Unix-like systems, it should be possible to compile SugaR directly from the source code with the included Makefile.

-Stockfish has support for 32 or 64-bit CPUs, the hardware POPCNT instruction, big-endian machines such as Power PC, and other platforms.
+SugaR has support for 32 or 64-bit CPUs, the hardware POPCNT instruction, big-endian machines such as Power PC, and other platforms.

+On Windows-like systems, it should be possible to compile SugaR directly from the source code with the included Sugar.sln with Visual Studio 15.3 Community from GUI or with command scenario using Visual Studio 15.3 Community Commands Shell.

 In general it is recommended to run `make help` to see a list of make targets with corresponding descriptions.
-When not using the Makefile to compile (for instance with Microsoft MSVC) you need to manually set/unset some switches in the compiler command line; see file *types.h* for a quick reference.
+When not using the Makefile to compile you need to manually set/unset some switches in the compiler command line or use MSVC solution and project files provided; see file *types.h* for a quick reference.

-### Resource For Understanding the Code Base

-* [Chess Programming Wiki](https://chessprogramming.wikispaces.com) has good overall chess engines explanations (techniques used here are well explained like hash maps etc), it was also recommended by the [support team at stockfish.](http://support.stockfishchess.org/discussions/questions/1132-how-to-understand-stockfish-sources)

-* [Here](https://chessprogramming.wikispaces.com/Stockfish) you can find a set of features and techniques used by stockfish and each of them is explained at the wiki, however, it's a generic way rather than focusing on stockfish's own implementation, but it will still help you.

 ### Terms of use

-Stockfish is free, and distributed under the **GNU General Public License** (GPL).
+SugaR is free, and distributed under the **GNU General Public License** (GPL).
 Essentially, this means that you are free to do almost exactly what you want with the program, including distributing it among your friends, making it available for download from your web site, selling it (either by itself or as part of some bigger software package), or using it as the starting point for a software project of your own.

-The only real limitation is that whenever you distribute Stockfish in some way, you must always include the full source code, or a pointer to where the source code can be found.
+The only real limitation is that whenever you distribute SugaR in some way, you must always include the full source code, or a pointer to where the source code can be found.
 If you make any changes to the source code, these changes must also be made available under the GPL.

 For full details, read the copy of the GPL found in the file named *Copying.txt*.